RenYang-home/NTIRE21_VEnh/README.md

 ### Codes and Models

-BILIBILI AI & FDU Team: Winner of Tracks 1 and 2
+**BILIBILI AI & FDU Team**: Winner of Tracks 1 and 2

 Code: (may release later)

-NTU-SLab Team: Winner of Tracks 1 and 3
+**NTU-SLab Team**: Winner of Tracks 1 and 3, good trade-off between running time and quality performance, good generalization capability

 Code: (may release later)